 A low-dose of oral steroids may be prescribed for early RA, along with DMARDs or other drugs.
 This is because DMARDs take 8-12 weeks to show results.
 But steroids act quickly, and you’ll see their effect in a few days.
 Steroids are sometimes referred to as a “bridge therapy.”

 After other drugs become effective, it’s important to taper off the steroids.
-This is usually done slowly, in increments of 1 milligram (mg) every two weeks to a month.
+This is usually done slowly, in increments of .
 The tapering helps prevent withdrawal symptoms.

 Usually, steroids are taken in the morning when you wake up.
 This is when your body’s own steroids become active.